Exclusive breastfeeding under six months (EBF)

 Numerator

-Infants 0–5 months of age who were fed only breast milk during the first 6 months of life
+Infants 0–5 months of age who were fed exclusively with breast milk during the previous day.

 Denominator